Bootcamp Types: The Ultimate Guide to Comparing Coding Bootcamps

 You can also follow these tips when searching for a program:

-- Do you meet the admission criteria?
+Do you meet the admission criteria?
 While many coding bootcamps offer open admission, some do require basic coding skills or other prerequisites.
-Some full-time programs may use competitive admission processes.
+Some full-time programs may use competitive admissions processes.

 Computer coding requires certain skills and knowledge.
 With proper training, a strong work ethic, and a passion for the field, you can master the skills necessary to become a programmer.
 These include basic math skills, as well as strong problem-solving and critical thinking abilities.

 Most coding bootcamps, even those offered by universities, do not meet the standards required to issue college credit.
-There are a few exceptions, however, such as the University of Redlands web development bootcamp.
+There are a few exceptions.
 Be sure to do your homework first if earning college credit is a priority for you.

 Most coding bootcamps do not hold accreditation from an outside accrediting agency.
 Some providers say accreditation requirements could slow down their ability to adapt to the changing needs of the industry or new developments in technology.
 However, some bootcamps are members of the Council on Integrity in Results Reporting, which provides standards for reporting bootcamp outcomes and audits the outcome data received from members.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://benefits.va.gov/gibill/index.asp